• home

 SUMMARY

 Travel to Namibia and discover one of the most sparsely populated countries on earth.
-Crossing the border from South Africa, encounter Namibia's treacherously beautiful coastline, its soaring sand dunes, incredible moonscapes and savanna grasslands teeming with wildlife.
-Namibia is a country of contrasts and a paradise for wilderness lovers.
-See the best of this spectacular region by canoeing down rivers, scaling sand dunes, walking through the desert, savouring local dishes and relaxing in quaint towns and cities.
-Travel from Cape Town to Windhoek and get ready for an unforgettable adventure.
+Crossing the border from South Africa, you’ll travel along Namibia's beautiful coastline, to sand dunes, moonscapes and savanna grasslands teeming with wildlife.
+Namibia is a country of contrasts and a paradise for wilderness lovers!
+Scale dunes, walk through the desert, savour local dishes, and relax on seldom-visited beaches.
+Soak up African sunsets, birdwatch, go on game drives through Etosha National Park and do it all with a local leader armed with all the fascinating insights.

 GROUP SIZE : MIN 1 MAX 13